Discover more from Harvard to The Big House - Straight to Your House

 And like the alpha becoming the omega, Saint John would return back to the Minoan homelands, to the Isle of Patmos of the Dodecanese Islands in the South Aegean, to write his Apocalypse of the End of Days - telling of the plagues and wars that would harken it.
 From within yet another cave, whose volcanic gasses would directly shape the Judeo-Christian story one last time.

-Because from womb to tomb, humanity is bound together by the delusional reality of our shared cultural dream - wired into us over two-million years ago during our time together on the Roof of the World, and then while huddled together and dreaming of survival in the Long Winter that followed.
+Because from womb to tomb, humanity is bound together by the delusional reality of our shared cultural dream - wired into us over two-million years ago during our time together on the Roof of the World, and then while huddled together in caves and grottos, dreaming of survival in the Long Winter that followed.
 Dreams that saved us, but which would tie our civilizations to the unconscious reflexes of our irrational and destructive cultural norms.